Enerccio/SLT/FEATURES.md

 ⁴Allegro CL restarts have correct arglists so actions work but for some reason all restarts from SWANK have arguments, event abort ones...

-⁵No implementation in Slime supports this.
+⁵No implementation in Slime supports this, maybe I will work in custom solutions.